(Everything that proves to be anti-ecological must be

 informal conversation concerning environmental philosophy led to an

-impromptu invitation to the Gadfly to present a paper the following
+impromptu invitation to present a paper the following

 December at an international conference in Moscow on